 Where to Eat in Waterton

-In 2018, a new Italian restaurant opened in the Waterton Glacier Suites hotel.
-Red Rock Trattoria is in a small space, but the food was fantastic when we visited.
+One of my favorite restaurants opened in 2018 in the Waterton Glacier Suites hotel.
+Red Rock Trattoria is in a small space, but the Italian food was fantastic when we visited.
 It’s currently ranked the number one restaurant on TripAdvisor.
 To satisfy your gourmet hot dog craving, visit Weiners of Waterton – it’s not your average hot dog place.
 For a great steak with a wonderful view, try the Lakeside Chophouse.
 And for a taste of British culture, you can’t beat the experience of high tea in the grand lobby of the Prince of Wales Hotel, but I may have mentioned that already.

 Where to Stay in Waterton